flyingcircusio/doc/src/infrastructure/networking/networking.md

 have a redundant 2x1G link to our uplink provider, however this provider only has *non-redundant* 2.5G connectivity itself.

-In all locations, routers are connected to upstream ports provided by the datacenter and a dedicated management link.
-In RZOB, a separate physical interface is used for each layer 2 segment, and in WHQ all of the layer 2 networks are delivered over a single physical interface using tagged VLAN's.
+In all locations, routers are connected to the datacenter uplink, the frontend network, the server-to-server network, and the management network.
+In RZOB a dedicated physical interface is used for each of these networks.
+In WHQ, all of these networks are delivered over a single physical interface using tagged VLANs.

 (logical-networks)=